oernster/setup-usb-webcams-server/Setup.md

 ```

 ## Move nginx.conf to NUC
-Copy nginx.conf as root to /etc/nginx
+Copy nginx.conf from my repository as root to /etc/nginx

 ```service nginx restart```